After reading Vagabonding, the bible of solo travelers, I set out for a grand adventure — Morocco was calling me.

 The alcohol issue

 It’s very hard to find alcohol in Moroccan shops.
 You will never encounter liquor stores in the Medina (The Old Town) and you’ll have to go to the Ville Nouvelle (The New Town) to get it.
 Usually, you can find it in Carrefour which is always a bit out of the main tourist areas.
 You can buy a 500ml can of beer for around 17Dh.
 Other than that, you can buy drinks in many bars but prepare to pay much more (around 40Dh for a small beer).

 Go to a hammam (the Arabic baths)

 Visiting a hammam is a unique experience.
 There’s certain etiquette so I advise you to take a look at this article before going.
-Visit the local hammam at least once as it’s cheaper and more authentic (around 100 Dh for everything including the formidable Berber massage – or 10 to 20 Dh just for the entrance – but you will need your own equipment).
+Visit the local hammam at least once as it’s cheaper and more authentic (around 100 Dh for everything including the formidable Berber massage – or 10 to 20 Dh just for the entrance – but you will need your equipment).
 You can also try a more touristy option which will cost you around 200-300 Dh.

 Learn the basic body language of the Arab culture

 - Always try to use the right hand (the left hand is considered “impure”).

 - The handshake is a little bit longer and less firm than in the West.
 After shaking the hand, you can touch your heart with your right hand as a sign of respect.

 - When you want to thank somebody, touch your chest with your right hand and bow a little.

-- If you want to say “Stop”, “Be careful” or “Enough” place the right palm of the hand to face the person in front of you.
+- If you want to say “Stop”, “Be careful” or “Enough” place the right palm to face the person in front of you.

 Read at least an introduction to the Koran